 Bagan deserves at least 2 days (3 nights) of your attention.
 Some travelers stay longer.
 We spent three days there (including a trip to Mt.
 Popa).

-Boat from Bagan to Mandalay
+Cruise from Bagan to Mandalay on Irrawaddy river

 To Bagan from Yangon

 If you travel to Bagan directly from Yangoon, there are several options.
 The journey by bus takes 10 hours, by train around 18 hours.
 The easiest way is to fly.
-You can book online all tickets here.
+You can book all online tickets here.

 U Bein Bridge

 U Bein Bridge is probably the most photogenic place in Mandalay.
 One of the few places, where you don’t need to pay any entrance fee.
-If you are coming on a motorbike, ride from the east side (there is a path along bridge which you can enter with your scooter).
+If you are coming on a motorbike, ride from the east side (there is a path along the bridge which you can enter with your scooter).
 Approximately in the middle of the length of the bridge, there is a perfect spot to see the sunset.
 They sell coconut and drinks here.
-So, you can enjoy the sunset with fresh coconut in your hand, sitting on one of
+So, you can enjoy the sunset with a fresh coconut in your hand, sitting on one of the

 One of the most beautiful pagodas in Mandalay.
 Unique unlike others.
 There is the largest book in the world in Kuthodaw pagoda.
 If you are walking around pagoda there and back, trying to find the book, look at these little white “chapels” around.
 There is a page of this huge book carved in the stone slab in each of these little “chapels”.
 Luckily, the entrance is free of charge.